Ariakit

 • Use Select when the purpose is to select a value from a list of options.
 For example, a dropdown to select a country from a list of countries.

-• Use Menu when the purpose is to access a set of commands, actions, or links.
-For example, a dropdown to access a set of commands to edit a document.
+• Use Menu when the purpose is to access a set of commands, actions, links, or settings.
+For example, a dropdown to access a set of commands to edit a document or a list of settings to configure part of an application.

-There are also some differences in how both components behave.
-Similarly to the native <select> element, the Select button's text will reflect the selected item.
-The button should also have a label in addition to the value.
+Like the native <select> element, the Select button's text reflects the selected option (the value).
+The button should also have a label alongside the value, even if it's visually hidden.
 When the SelectPopover opens, the selected item will be focused and brought into view.
+If your design requires these features, use Select.

 Stay tuned